 Nehemiah…felt a burden for a city called Jerusalem..a city that had been broken and its people displaced.
 He is serving the King of another city but his heart is not there ..it is back in Jerusalem.
 Eventually God provides him with the opportunity to go to Jerusalem.
 There is a gap between when he feels burdened and when they starts to build.
 That gap is strategic.
 He uses the gap to spy out the land, to pray, and to plan.
 The gap is not wasted.
 It is a time he uses wisely to prepare his heart to project manage, lead and do what God has asked him to do.
 The gap is not meant to be a time of moaning, anxiety or disappointment. it is meant to be an opportunity to grow, build faith, develop trust and character.

 I guess when I consider the gaps and the in between my life…I realise that we often miss the importance of them…and we don’t make the most of them.
 Gaps are strategic and useful.
 I am so keen to move past the gap that I can lose the point of I don’t know where home will be or what it looks like, how my kids will go in their new school or what my day to day will even look like… none of that is really meant to bother me but it can.
 I don’t know where home will be or what it looks like, how my kids will go in their new school or what my day to day will even look like… none of that is really meant to bother me but it can.
 I don’t know where home will be or what it looks like, how my kids will go in their new school or what my day to day will even look like… none of that is really meant to bother me but it can.
 I don’t know where home will be or what it looks like, how my kids will go in their new school or what my day to day will even look like… none of that is really meant to bother me but it can. them.
 My gap right now is helping me let go of the familiar and what I had planned.
 God has not told us to sell our house or register our kids in a new school.
-He has told us to move..it is now up to us to make the most of the gap….get his r house in order, prepare our family and do what is necessary to enter a new era in the best possible way.
+He has told us to move..it is now up to us to make the most of the gap….get this house in order, prepare our family and do what is necessary to enter a new era in the best possible way.

-This in between, tha gap years are facing between what you are believing for and where you are right now….it is a gap that you may well be frustrated with or anxious about but you simply need to trust and prepare…when you have a word from God the gap is such a strategic and important part of the story.
+This in between, tha gap we are facing between what you are believing for and where you are right now….it is a gap that you may well be frustrated with or anxious about but you simply need to trust and prepare…when you have a word from God the gap is such a strategic and important part of the story.
 Lean into it and discover what God wants you to do …I don’t think he intended for you to be anxious, fretful or freaking out.
 I am off to pull up some carpet and make the most of the gap I am in.